Charging your Tesla is basically as simple as plugging in where there is electricity

 2) A Universal Mobile Connector (UMC)

 This cable is actually a chargepoint that you can carry around.
-It allows you to connect to pretty much any power socket and will deliver up to 11kW.
 It comes with a standard 10A, 240V plug in Australia, and this will give you 2kW – it’s great for overnight stays where there is no other infrastructure, and will roughly give you 1/3 of your battery back overnight.

-Becuase we share our Tesla specifications with Europe, the connector is a standard European 3-Phase one – if you’re in Europe, you can just plug this into the wall, but Australia has a different plug standard, so you need an additional piece or two:
+Becuase we share our Tesla specifications with Europe, the connector is a standard European 3-Phase one – if you’re in Europe, you can just plug this into the wall, but Australia has a different plug standard.
+There are two different common sizes of plug – 32A capable and 20A capable – although the 32A version is much more common, so to use these, you need an additional piece or two as pictured.
+Remember, though, that the Gen1 UMC can only do 11kW – a maximum of 16A draw on 3-phase.

 You can also replace the standard mobile charger with third-party ones that can do more than 11kW, such as the JuiceBooster.

-There are three other cables you might come across:
+There are four other connectors you might come across:

 CHAdeMO is a clever French/Japanese portmanteau that means both “Charge de move” and “(o)cha de mo ikaga desuka” (“do you want some tea?”). it is also an international standard for DC charging of electric vehicles.
-Tesla sell an adapter:
+Tesla sell an adapter which works on Model S and X, but not on 3:

 This adapter allows the bulky CHAdeMO connector to interface with the Tesla connector and supports high-speed charging at up to 50kW from dedicated chargers, like the RAC chargers in various locations in the south-west and in Perth and also the charger at the UWA Club.